How to Get a Nepal Visa

 • Entering Nepal or staying in Nepal without a valid visa is illegal.

-• Visa once issued cannot be amended and the visa fees are non-refundable.
+• Once issued, the visa cannot be amended, and the visa fees are nonrefundable.

 • You should pay the Nepal visa fees in cash.
 A credit card or cheque is not acceptable.

-• Visa charges are not applicable for children under 10 years of age, however, they must obtain a valid visa.
+• Visa charges are not applicable for children under 10 years of age.
+However, they must obtain a valid visa.

 • If you are obtaining a new passport or travel document, you are advised to contact the Immigration Department for the document transfer.

-• Always carry your passport and trekking permit while trekking.
+• Please always bring your passport and trekking permit when you’re free.

-• Some of the areas are restricted for filming.
-Therefore, be careful not to do activities that are strictly prohibited.
+• Some areas are restricted for filming.
+So, please don’t engage in activities that are strictly prohibited.

 • The culture, tradition, and sentiments of Nepalese people should be respected.
-Do not perform any activities that would hurt their sentiments.
+Do not perform any activities that would hurt their feelings.

 • Do not perform any activities that would lead to moral turpitude.